Aryan-Maini/DuckDB-SQL-Practice-Guide/README.md

 # DuckDB Course with SQL Practice

-This course is in the works,
-but there is enough introductory material to get you started.
+This DuckDB SQL Practice Workbook is in the works, but there is enough introductory material to get you started.

 After completing this course,